 Congresswoman Agatha Reed returns to her alma mater for homecoming, although she's more interested in renewing her romance with an old flame who's now the college president.
 Their attempts ...
 See full summary »

 Richard Field is a successful businessman who has become romantically involved with younger employee Diane Lovering, but he is unable to persuade his grasping wife to grant him a divorce out of his dysfunctional marriage.
 Diane meets dashing rancher Mike Bradley through his wise-cracking pal Johnnie on a South American ocean voyage, and they begin a shipboard romance that carries over to his Argentinian ranch.
-When Diane gets a letter from Field saying that he has finally obtained his divorce, she makes a calculated mercenary decision that she prefers the position and financial status that Field's can offer her ...
+Diane decides to return to New York and tell Richard in person that she intends to marry Mike Bradley.
+When Diane gets there Richard surprises her with a wedding ring and the morning newspaper citing Mrs. Field is in Reno obtaining a divorce.
+Richard had to agree not only to a large monetary settlement but was forbidden to see his sons.
+Diane didn't have the heart to tell Richard about Mike and decides to marry him.
+Diane writes a "Dear John letter" to Mike explaining a calculated mercenary decision that she prefers the position and financial status that Field's can offer her ...
 Written by

 In the opening scene, Joan Crawford's character, Diane Lovering, is shown sitting in the back of an open-cockpit racing boat, racing across New York harbor for an extended period.
 We see her get splashed and sprayed on from all different directions.
 Yet a moment later when the boat docks and Diane steps out, she is completely dry - not a drop of water anywhere on her, and her hair and clothing are perfectly neat.
 See more »

 1 of 1 people found this review helpful.

 Was this review helpful to you?